 A Personalized Approach Can Help

-Our goal at the Shawnee Mission Cancer Center is for our patients to stay active, keep working and maintain as normal a life as before.
+Our goal at the AdventHealth Cancer Center Shawnee Mission is for our patients to stay active, keep working and maintain as normal a life as before.

 With that in mind, we evaluate your personal and work life, and will tailor a treatment plan that includes the following: